Nepal Trekking Beyond Everest: Annapurna to Mustang 2026

 | Transport to/from | 10-30 USD | 50-200 USD (flights) |

-These costs are for the trek itself.
-Add flights to Kathmandu, travel insurance (mandatory for responsible trekking), and gear (buy or rent in Kathmandu’s Thamel district at very low prices).
+Add flights to Kathmandu, travel insurance that covers helicopter evacuation, and gear (buy or rent in Kathmandu’s Thamel district at very low prices).

 Practical Tips